dmnfarrell/snipgenie/README.md

 ### Mask file

-You can selectively mask snp sites such as those contained in repetitive regions from being included in the output.
+You can selectively mask snp sites such as those contained in transposons or repetitive regions from being included in the output.
 You need to provide a bed file with the following columns: chromosome name, start and end coordinates of the regions.
+There is currently a built-in mask file used for M.bovis and of you select this genome as reference using the --species option it will be used automatically.

 ```
 LT708304.1 	 105359 	 106751